WolframRhodium/VapourSynth-BM3DCUDA/README.md

 - `bm3d.VAggregate` should be called after temporal filtering, as in `VapourSynth-BM3D`.
 Alternatively, you may use the `BM3Dv2()` interface for both spatial and temporal denoising in one step.

+- For CUDA and CUDA RTC, `BM3Dv2(radius > 0)` fuses the temporal BM3D passes and final aggregation on the GPU.
+The public `BM3D(radius > 0)` and `VAggregate` interfaces retain their existing intermediate-frame behavior.

+- `VAggregate(planes=...)` accepts each plane at most once.
+Plane indices must be non-negative and smaller than the number of planes in `src`.

 - The `_rtc` version has three additional experimental parameters:

     - bm_error_s: (string)